wp-plugins/wp-symposium-toolbar/readme.txt

 Technically you could, but it would lost most of its interrest, as it is targetted for WP Symposium sites and their users.

 == Changelog ==

+= 0.0.9. =

+* Hide some debug info at the WPS Install page for multisites

 = 0.0.8. =